Your No. 1 tool to avoid holiday overspending

 More holiday savings tips

-Once you’ve set up your OCCU Holiday/Tax Savings Account, here are a few more ways to keep your holiday spending on track:
+Once you’ve set up the OCCU savings account dedicated to holiday celebration, here are a few more ways to keep your spending on track:

 - Cut back on one purchase you regularly make, such as your daily coffee.